wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/using-repositories/includes/1-introducing-repositories.md

 WinAutomation enables you to interact with any desktop or web application through controls.
 Every application consists of various controls, like buttons and text fields, that can be accessed by dedicated UI and web actions.

 Each control is specified by UI or CSS selectors that pinpoint the specific elements you want to interact with.
-The controls that you create are stored in the **Controls Repository**, which is visible in the Process Designer.
+The controls that you create are stored in the **Controls repository**, which is visible in the Process Designer.

 ![The Controls Repository in the Process Designer.](..\media\process-designer-controls-repository.png)